-At TIPS we believe that all students learn differently, so the learning experiences in primary years are also designed to constantly be engaged and challenged.
+At The Indian Public School, we recognise that all students learn differently.
+Therefore, our primary years’ learning experiences are also crafted carefully to ensure students remain actively engaged and continually challenged.

 In Grades 1-5 we continue to build on the inquiry and play students experienced in the early years.
 The pace is a bit quicker, but the celebration of learning and exploration is present throughout.
 Here you will find the joy of exploration and inquiry.
 The buzz throughout the hallways, represents students learning and engagements.
 Throughout primary we all strive to create opportunities for children to wonder and explore.
 We partner with parents and community members to provide a program that supports student growth socially, emotionally, physically, and academically.

-The aim of PYP, to create a curriculum that is engaging, relevant, significant and challenging, is achieved through structured inquiry and the development of five essential elements: knowledge, concepts, skills, and action.
+The aim of the PYP is to create a curriculum that is engaging, relevant, significant, and challenging.
+This is achieved through structured inquiry and the development of five essential elements: knowledge, concepts, skills, attitudes, and action.

-Concepts: powerful ideas which have relevance within and across the disciplines and which students must explore and re-explore in order to develop understanding.
+Concepts: Powerful ideas that have relevance within and across the disciplines.
+Students are encouraged to explore and revisit these concepts to develop a deeper, more enduring understanding.

-Knowledge: significant, relevant subject matter we wish students to explore and know about.
+Knowledge: Significant and relevant subject matter that we wish our students to explore and know about.

-Approaches to Learning: those things the students need to be able to do to succeed in a changing, challenging world.
+Approaches to Learning: A set of essential skills and strategies students need to be able to do in order to succeed in a changing, challenging world.

-Action: demonstrations of deeper learning in responsible behavior through positive action and service, a manifestation in practice of the other essential elements.
+Action: Demonstrations of deeper learning through responsible behavior, positive action and service, a manifestation in practice of the other essential elements.

 PYP Exhibition:

-Students in their final year of the PYP at TIPS (Grade 5) participate in a culminating project, the Grade 5 PYP Exhibition.
-It is not only a celebration as students move from the Primary Years Programme into the Secondary School but also a final assessment where each student is required to demonstrate engagement with the essential elements of the PYP: knowledge, concepts, skills and action.
+Students in their final year of the PYP at The Indian Public School (Grade 5) participate in a culminating project, the Grade 5 PYP Exhibition.
+It is not only a celebration as students move from the Primary Years Programme into the Secondary School but also a final assessment where each student is required to demonstrate engagement with the essential elements of the PYP: knowledge, concepts, skills, attitudes and action.
 Students engage in a collaborative, transdisciplinary inquiry that involves them in identifying, investigating and offering solutions to real-life issues or problems.

 As the culminating PYP experience, the exhibition reflects all the major features of the program and it includes regular and carefully planned assessment.
-Parents and students from TIPS are invited to attend the Grade 5 Exhibition.
+Parents and students from The Indian Public School are invited to attend the Grade 5 Exhibition.

 This assessment takes two forms: